Know Your Enemy

 There are two main types of insect control products to choose from: EPA-approved insect growth regulators, which help reduce the population (but are most effective when fed to all horses on the property) and insect defense supplements, which make your horse unappealing to biting bugs, and work well even if you're the only one feeding it.

 If you're looking to band together with your barn mates and start all of the horses on the property on an insect control product, you'll want to consider choosing an insect growth regulator.
 Formulas in this category are feed-through larvacides that inhibit the development of house and stable flies.
 They provide targeted ingredients such as cyromazine, which passes safely through the horse's system to affect the fly larvae in manure.

 If everyone in your barn isn't on board, pick an insect defense supplement than can help give your horse his own personal no-fly zone.
 Formulas in this category provide key ingredients like garlic, apple cider vinegar, and brewer's yeast to help discourage insects from biting your horse.
 Even if you're giving your horse an insect growth regulator, this type of formula is a great addition to your program, too, because it can help protect your horse from bugs that might migrate from nearby barns.

-What to Expect from Insect Control Supplements
+Shop All Insect Control Supplements

 Success Stories from Riders Like You